 - Performance - increasing overall performance and scalability

-Here’s a breakdown of what’s new in 2.3
+Here’s a breakdown of what was improved/added in 2.3

 - Non-blocking upload of presentations